 Vivid characters are an essential part to any story.
 Without strong characters, the story can seem uninteresting and fall apart.
 Understanding your characters is a good way to develop them.
 One creative way to explore your characters is to find songs that describe them.
 For example, I have a character named Victoria who's fighting on … Continue reading A creative way to get to know your characters

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
 Around first grade, I got tired of those reading tests.
 I hated reading something just to get asked hard comprehension questions.
 I didn’t understand any of … Continue reading What book saved me?

 Most of the time, I believe writing's the thing for me.
 I'm always a good story critic and love telling them no matter what.
 People's reactions to words are always interesting and compelling.
 But sometimes that changes.
 I'll get critiques that say I need to take a writing course cause I can't tell a story … Continue reading Negative critiques destroy

 Writing every day used to be an ideal, a goal.
-I thought that I must be getting somewhere if I improved my skill every day.
+I thought I must be getting somewhere if I improved my skill every day.
 I had to be.
-How else was I going to improve other than just writing more?
+How else was I going to get better?
 I'd write even if it wasn't good writing.
-To practice was to get better … Continue reading Writing Every Day
+To practice was to improve.
+It didn't matter what was on … Continue reading Writing every day

 I changed my ways of getting books...a bit.
-As a child, I loved getting fresh books.
+As a child, I loved fresh books.
 The new book smell was intoxicating.
-I loved the idea of owning something that no one else had owned before.
+I liked the idea of owning something that no one else had owned before.
 It was mine.
-But since I got to college, money and gifts hadn't come as much as they used … Continue reading Thrift the Books
+But since I got to college, money and gifts hadn't come as much as they used to. … Continue reading Thrift the books